 - Need TOE too

 - It does not seem that this has been recognised as a level 2 qualification by the major cardiology organisations (eg BSE or EACVI).
-It certainly seems an appropriate advanced level qualification for ICM and is likely much more relevant and useful than eg the EACVI but if for some reason you need the formal level 2 then bear that in mind.
+It certainly seems an appropriate advanced level qualification for ICM and but if you need the formal level 2 piece of paper then bear that in mind.

 All of them are a major commitment.